rajamohan1950/AgentTransportProtocol/README.md

 | Heartbeat Monitoring | - | - | < 100ms detection |
 | QoS Contracts | - | - | Binding |

-ATP doesn't replace MCP or RAG — it provides the **networking layer** they lack.
-Think of it as the difference between an app (MCP/RAG) and the network protocol (ATP) that apps run on.
+ATP doesn't replace MCP or RAG — it aims to be the **networking layer** they lack.
+Think of the difference between an app (MCP/RAG) and the network protocol it would run on (ATP).

+> Positioning note: the comparison table is about *design scope*, not a claim that ATP is a drop-in replacement or more mature than MCP.
+MCP is a shipping, widely-adopted standard; ATP is an early prototype exploring an adjacent layer.

+---

+## Status — what's real

+Being explicit so you can calibrate before reading the code:

+**Real and tested today**
+- Five layers implemented as independent crates, ~37k lines of Rust, 280 passing tests, zero clippy warnings
+- One-line SDK (`atp_sdk::route("coding")`) with both print and typed-return APIs
+- Ed25519 DID identity, time-decayed trust scoring, Sybil dampening (L1)
+- 3-phase capability handshake (L2), SCD compression (L3), Bellman-Ford routing (L4), circuit-breaker fault tolerance (L5)
+- Protobuf/gRPC service *definitions* for all layers

+**Prototype / not production**
+- Benchmarks run in `atp-sim` with synthetic agents and hash-based embeddings — **no real LLM calls yet**
+- `atp-transport` (the actual wire protocol server/client) is largely stubbed
+- Python bindings (`atp-python`) are present but excluded from the default build
+- SCD uses hash-based embeddings as a stand-in for a real embedding model

+**Top open items** (contributions welcome)
+- Wire `atp-sim` to real agent backends and re-run benchmarks against live LLMs
+- Flesh out `atp-transport` into a working gRPC server/client
+- Swap hash-based embeddings for a real embedding model in L3

+---

 ---